mancsedmon29/Web-Development-Projects/README.md

 ```
 This JavaScript line of code is adding the `letter` to the `correctLetters` array.
 The `push()` method is used to add elements to the end of an array.

-Next this JavaScript code is used in a game, likely a hangman game, where `wrongGuestCount` represents the number of incorrect guesses made by the player, and `maxGuesses` is the maximum number of allowed incorrect guesses.
+Next, this JavaScript code is used in a game, likely a hangman game, where `wrongGuestCount` represents the number of incorrect guesses made by the player, and `maxGuesses` is the maximum number of allowed incorrect guesses.

 The first line checks if the number of incorrect guesses (`wrongGuestCount`) equals the maximum number of allowed guesses (`maxGuesses`).
 If this condition is met, it calls the `gameOver` function with `false` as an argument, indicating that the player has lost the game.